What is Underground Drainage?

 How does it connect to the above ground system?

 That being said rainwater pipes or waste pipes are slightly different sizes.
-For rainwater downpipes you’ll need a rubber rainwater adapter.
+For rainwater downpipes you’ll need a rubber rainwater adaptor.
 You’d just push this into the 110mm underground pipe, and then push the downpipe into it.
 This same adapter can be used for waste pipe systems too, however usually the waste pipe systems would be connected to the 110mm soil pipe further up the run.
+There are other adaptors available too that are made from PVC and usually come in different colours to match the down pipe.

 What fittings are commonly used in the underground drainage system?